dajk/meant-stack-todo/readme.md

 [![devDependencies Status](https://david-dm.org/dajk/meant-stack-todo/dev-status.svg)](https://david-dm.org/dajk/meant-stack-todo?type=dev)

 This is full stack implementation of popular __mean__ stack technologies, the last __t__ is TypeScript.
-Aplication is fully written with TypeScript and compiled to regular JS.
+Application is fully written with TypeScript and compiled to regular JS.

 It includes: